SebaRenner/huffmann-algorithm/README.md

-# Huffmann Text Decompression Algorithm
+# Huffmann Text Compression Algorithm
 Huffmann coding is a loseless text compression algorithm.
 It substitutes each character in a text with a binary code.
 The higher the frequency of a character in the text, the lower the code.

 It's mathematically proven to be the optimal algorithm of its kind*